 How to Calculate the ROI of Customer Service Knowledge Management

-The Basic Formula: ROI of Knowledge Management
+1. Learn The Basic Formula for Knowledge Management ROI

-Investopedia defines the calculation of the return on investment (ROI) as “dividing the profit earned on an investment by the cost of that investment.”
+Investopedia defines the calculation of the ROI as “dividing the profit earned on an investment by the cost of that investment.”

 When you apply this to knowledge management in customer service, the formula looks like this: